6.5. Autovacuum Daemon

 A good known tip is to reduce the autovacuum_vacuum_scale_factor value.
 In fact, its default value (0.2) is too large for big tables.

 PostgreSQL can set an appropriate autovacuum_vacuum_scale_factor in each table using ALTER TABLE command.
-For example, I show how to set the new value of autovacuum_vacuum_scale_factor for the table pgbench_accounts.
+For example, the following example shows how to set the new value of autovacuum_vacuum_scale_factor for the pgbench_accounts table.

 postgres=# ALTER TABLE pgbench_accounts SET (autovacuum_vacuum_scale_factor = 0.05);